mollotoff/terraform-azure-aks/README.md

 ## What is this about

 You can run the latest EKS version with Kubernetes 1.17.9 with a single `docker run` command, without the need to know anything about Terraform.
-And the best thin about this is the support of Auto-Scaling of Spot Instances, which helps to reduce our AWS EKS costs by up to 70% with AMD64 and up-to 90% with ARM Mg6 Graviton instances!
+And the best thing about this is the support of Auto-Scaling of Spot Instances, which helps to reduce our AWS EKS costs by up to 70% with AMD64 and up-to 90% with ARM Mg6 Graviton instances!

 ## Why this?